systemwii/make/README.md

 **TYPE**: The output's type.
 Options:
 - `dol`: A final application binary, in .dol format.
 This will also generate a .elf binary, in the cache folder.
 - `dol+elf`: As above but with both the .dol and .elf in the build folder.
+- `bin`: A raw binary, converted from an .elf binary (generated in the cache folder) with `objcopy -O binary`.
 - `a`: An archive for a static library (named `lib<TARGET>.a`), for linking in outside applications (e.g. with the LIBDIRSLOOSE variable here).
 - `a+h`: An archive for a static library, bundled with its header (to `lib/lib<TARGET>.a` and `include/<TARGET>.h`), for linking in outside applications (e.g. with the LIBDIRSBNDLE variable here).
 - If left blank, Make will compile the project into object files but not link them into an output.